-To obtain a Bachelor of Arts degree in Education, and to secure a Michigan State Provisional Teacher's Certificate a student must be a citizen of the United States or have filed a statement of intentions, must be admitted to the Teacher-Education Program and complete its requirements for either the elementary or secondary level.
-Students interested in special fields in education should confer with the Director of Certification.
+To obtain a Bachelor of Arts degree in Education, and to secure a Michigan State Provisional Teacher's Certificate a student must be a citizen of the United States or have filed a statement of intention, must be admitted to the Teacher-Education Program and complete its requirements for either the elementary or secondary level.
+Students interested in special fields in education should confer with the Chairman of the Education Department.

-Admission to the Program. - To be admitted to the Teacher-Education Program a student may make formal application to the chairman of the Education Department as soon as he has sophomore standing.
-He should do this before the close of the sophomore year in order that he may plan his course selections in conference with his adviser.
-Delay of application until the junior or senior year may make it difficult to complete requirements in four years.
+Admission to the Program - To be admitted to the Teacher-Education Program a student may take formal application as soon as he has sophomore standing.
+He should do this before the end of the sophomore year because delay of application until the junior or senior year may make it difficult to complete requirements in four years.